How To Change A Habit: 7 Steps From Behavior Psychology

 Same behavior repeated in same context ➠ Habit

-But if you feel you still crave the rewards, then satisfy the craving by rewarding yourself for a few more days until a full reinforcement of the new habit.
+• But if you still crave the rewards, then satisfy the craving by rewarding yourself for a few more days until a full reinforcement of the new habit.

-Behavioral psychology supports it.
-All habit theories recognize that this shift from goal-directed behavior to habitual behavior happens because of recurrent learning.
-Habitual behaviors become detached from conscious motivational processes.
+Behavioral psychologists recognize that this shift from goal-directed behavior to habitual behavior is because of recurrent learning.
+It is when habitual behaviors detach from conscious motivational processes.

 Our daily life is full of habits.
 Research from psychology shows that we perform almost 43% of our daily actions out of habit.